2018 Potato Day

 Event updates, including a detailed event map, are published to the museum’s Facebook page the week of the event.
 Follow Centennial Village Museum at Facebook.com/CentennialVillageMuseum.

 Saturday, Sept.
 8, 10 a.m. to 4 p.m.

 Includes a baked potato and tons of fun activities.
 Additional food and beverages available for purchase.

 For advance ticket sales visit the Greeley History Museum or call 970-350-9220.

 We’ve got lots planned for this year’s Potato Day including:

 - Live Musical Entertainment

 - Heritage Farm Animals

 - And of course, the classic baked potato!

-For the second year in a row, the Potato Day event will feature a beer garden with harvest-type craft brews provided by Crabtree Brewing.
+For the third year in a row, the Potato Day event will feature a beer garden with harvest-type craft brews provided by Rocky Mountain Taphouse.